reef-technologies/handbook/README.md

 ### Time tracking app

-We appreciate transparency, so are using the application that takes regular screenshots during your work.
+We are using the application that measures time and takes regular screenshots during your work.
 Its installation is the first step in preparing your environment to work.

-To avoid issues regarding screenshots and keep consistency across users, please install the tracker on your host machine.
+To avoid issues with screenshot grabbing and keep consistency across users, please install the tracker on your ***host*** machine.
 Please install it and then accept the invitation received on your email address.

 The application can be downloaded from here: [Hubstaff Tracker](https://app.hubstaff.com/download)

+If you will ever wonder how hubstaff calculates the activity levels, here is a handy link to [their documentation](https://support.hubstaff.com/how-are-activity-levels-calculated/).

 #### I SEE YOU